WantClue/nmap-data-extraction/README.md

     ports.port_number;
 ```

+# Script usage

+There is a script `scanner.sh`that allows you to guide thru the PostgreSQLDB creation and query process more easily.

 # Notes

 - The script assumes a specific structure in the Nmap XML file, and any deviations may require adjustments in the code.